GuilhermeSimoes1/leetcode-python/README.md

 # leetcode-python
-My solutions to LeetCode problems in python, with explanations.
+My solutions to LeetCode problems in python.